 Dr. Kudlas has over 15 years of experience working as a mental health provider in inpatient, school-based, and outpatient settings.
 She completed her Ph.D. in Clinical Psychology from Virginia Polytechnic Institute and State University in 1992, following a clinical internship at the Medical University of South Carolina.
 Prior to pursuing her current position as an outpatient psychotherapist with Commonwealth Counseling Associates, she was employed as an Assistant Professor through Virginia Commonwealth University’s Department of Psychiatry where she was responsible for: providing intensive therapeutic services to youth at the Virginia Treatment Center for Children (VTCC), a psychiatric hospital for children; affording individual and family therapy to children and adults in outpatient clinics, and completing comprehensive psychological evaluations.
 Dr. Kudlas was also an integral part of the psychology internship program at VTCC where she taught and supervised individuals pursuing careers as Licensed Clinical Psychologists.

-Dr. Kudlas provides individual and family therapy for children, adolescents, and adults, and psychological evaluations for children ages six to seventeen.
+Based out of the Midlothian office, Dr. Kudlas provides individual and family therapy for children, adolescents, and adults, and psychological evaluations for children ages six to seventeen.
 She has extensive experience working with youth and adults who present with complicated emotional, behavioral, and interpersonal difficulties, and those reporting a history of loss and trauma including sexual abuse, physical abuse, childhood neglect, life-threatening events, and death of loved-one.
 Her expertise in providing therapeutic services extends to individuals reporting significant difficulties at home, school, and work due to feelings of anxiety, inadequacy, guilt, and depression.

 Dr. Jennifer Lumpkin, Psy.D., ABPP, is a licensed clinical psychologist and board certified rehabilitation psychologist who joined Commonwealth Counseling in 2013.
 She earned her Psy.D. in Clinical Psychology from Indiana University of Pennsylvania and her B.A. and M.A. degrees from Loyola University in Baltimore, Maryland.
 She completed a predoctoral internship at the Malcom Randall Veterans Affairs (VA) Medical Center in Gainesville, Florida with a concentration in neuropsychology.
 After internship and completion of the doctoral degree, she completed a two year postdoctoral fellowship in neuropsychology and rehabilitation psychology at Virginia Commonwealth University (VCU) Medical Center.
 During this time, Dr. Lumpkin began to specialize in assessment of traumatic brain injury (TBI) as well as conducting individual psychotherapy and clinical research with individuals with a history of TBI.
 After completion of postdoctoral fellowship, Dr. Lumpkin began working at the Hunter Holmes McGuire VA Medical Center in Richmond, Virginia.
 Dr. Lumpkin has worked full-time as a neuropsychologist and rehabilitation psychologist at McGuire VA since 2007.
 In addition, Dr. Lumpkin has taught at the undergraduate and graduate level at VCU and developed an assessment clinic at the Center for Psychological Services and Development at VCU.
 Dr. Lumpkin provided supervision to doctoral students completing learning disability, Attention-Deficit/Hyperactivity Disorder (ADHD), and neuropsychological assessments.

-Dr. Lumpkin practices as a neuropsychologist and rehabilitation psychologist and specializes in completing neuropsychological assessments for individuals with a wide variety of concerns such as learning disability, ADHD, traumatic brain injury, stroke, and dementia.
+Dr. Lumpkin practices in the Hanover office as a neuropsychologist and rehabilitation psychologist and specializes in completing neuropsychological assessments for individuals with a wide variety of concerns such as learning disability, ADHD, traumatic brain injury, stroke, and dementia.
 In addition to providing neuropsychological assessment services, Dr. Lumpkin also practices as a cognitive-behavioral therapist and is trained to work with adults from age 18 through the life span.
 Dr. Lumpkin has experience working with individuals 65+ in the context of neuropsychological assessment and psychotherapy, as she once worked as a consultant in local nursing homes and assisted living facilities.

 Dr. McCune has extensive experience in the area of medical psychology, which focuses on the psychological factors affecting medical conditions, as well as psychological conditions secondary to medical problems.
 Adjustments to medical problems and new limitations, such as those associated with stroke, are of particular interest to Dr. McCune.
 Dr. McCune sees adults and has a special interest in working with the older population.
 Her areas of expertise include retirement age issues, depression, anxiety, and issues of aging.
 She enjoys working with families on coping with elder care and aging parents.